TomaszWoloszyn983/shopping-list-application/README.md

         price = models.DecimalField(max_digits=6, decimal_places=2)
         description = models.TextField(blank=True, null=True, default="No Description")
 ```
 Favourite - allows to mark the item as favourite.
 Urgent - allows to mark the items as Urgent. ?????????????????????????????????
 Prize - allows the user to assign the prize of the item what in the future will allow to calculate the extimated value all the items on the list.

-## Future Features
+## **Future Features**

+- Add a function to share a shopping list with other users.
 - Function that allows to calculate the value of all items on the shopping list based on it prices.
 - Adding profile photos to the side navigation bar.

-## Technologies used:
+## **Technologies used:**

 * Python - an interpreted, object-oriented, high-level programming language.
 * Django - Framework facilitating building full stack web application.
 * Django allauth - an authentication module that allows account authentication, registration and management.
 * Materialize - A design language that simplifies bulding front end templates with use of ready made components.
 * Javascript - High-level programming language.
 * HTML5 - Markup language used to make webpages.
 * CSS3 - A language used to style HTML and XHTML documents presentations in web development.
 * Gitpod - Online integrated development environment.
 * GitHub - Version control service used for storing and sharing development projects.
 * Heroku - a container-based cloud platform where developers can deploy their projects.

-## Testing
+## **Testing**

+The applications code was tested using Pep8 code validator: http://pep8online.com/.
+More details about tesings are available in the dedicated testing section testing.md [here](TESTING.md).

-## Bugs and Errors
+## **Bugs and Errors**

-### Integrity Error during adding item with existing slug

-### Model Error
+A number of bugs and error occured during the developement

-    ### Checkbox issue
+### **Checkbox issue**

 A problem occured when I tried to display forms in Materialize templates.
 The template did not display checkboxes correctly in all of my forms.